bartbutenaers/node-red-contrib-ui-svg/README.md

 + ***"Panning"***: enable panning in X, Y or in both directions.
 + ***"Zooming"***:  enable zooming.
 + ***"Pan only when zoomed"***: when this option is activated, the SVG drawing can only be panned when it has been zoomed previously.
-Indeed when the drawing is at its original size, it might in some cases be pointless to allow panning.
+Indeed, when the drawing is at its original size, it might in some cases be pointless to allow panning.
 + ***"Enable mouse-wheel zooming"***: allow zooming in/out by rotating the mouse wheel.
 + ***"Enable double click zooming"***: the behaviour of this option differs on a touch screen.
    + When a mouse is being used, every double click will trigger zooming in.
-Or it will trigger zooming out, when the SHIFT key is being pressed meanwhile.
+Or it will trigger zooming out when the SHIFT key is being pressed meanwhile.
    + On a touch screen the first double tap will trigger zooming in.
 The second double tap will trigger zooming out.
 And so on ...

-The following demo shows how to pan and zoom via the mouse (mousewheel and dragging):
+The following demo shows how to pan and zoom via the mouse (mouse-wheel and dragging):

 ![svg_panzoom_mouse](https://user-images.githubusercontent.com/14224149/85945109-cd7dbc80-b93b-11ea-8dde-86f32be2b89e.gif)